salaboy/from-monolith-to-k8s/README.md

 You can find the source code for [this service here](https://github.com/salaboy/fmtok8s-c4p)

-> You should **fork** and **jx import** this service as we did with the API Gateway project.

 This service is in charge of handling the logic and the flow for receiving, reviewing and accepting or denying proposals for the conference.
-Due its responsability it will be in charge of interacting with the Agenda and Email service.
+Due its responsibility it will be in charge of interacting with the Agenda and Email service.
-The happy path, or expected flow for this service will be as depictec in the following diagram:
+The happy path, or expected flow for this service will be as depicted in the following diagram:

 ![C4P Flow](/imgs/c4p-flow.png)